evroom/MMM-MPlayer/README.md

 This module is working, but some positioning related issues exist.<br>
 See the [known bugs](#known-bugs) section for details.

+PIR functions have not been tested by me, as I do not use it.

 ## Installation of mplayer
 ### Verify if mplayer is already installed
 ```shell